 - Quick, convenient care: We offer fast access to doctors — usually within one week — at sites across Chicago and the suburbs so you can get started with treatment and reduce your symptoms as quickly as possible.
 We also offer virtual visits so you can see a doctor right in your own home.

-- A national reputation in digestive diseases: U.S. News & World Report ranked Rush University Medical Center as among the best in the nation for gastroenterology and GI surgery.
+- A national reputation in digestive diseases: U.S. News & World Report ranks Rush University Medical Center among the best in the nation for gastroenterology and GI surgery.
 This means you will receive expert care from some of the country's leading digestive health specialists at Rush.

 - Experts in managing chronic conditions: If you have repeated attacks of diverticulitis, our experienced team can suggest medication, diet and other strategies to help you avoid future attacks.
 At Rush, you also have access to innovative treatments through clinical trials, including a study comparing the impact of medical management vs. surgery for diverticulitis.

 - Minimally invasive options if you need surgery: Colon and rectal surgeons at Rush routinely use robotic and other minimally invasive techniques that help you feel less pain and recover more quickly after surgery for complicated diverticulitis.
 Surgeons at Rush can also repair fistulas (abnormal connections around the anus or other parts of the digestive tract) that may occur if you have complicated diverticulitis.